Quinnipiac University: History

 What became Quinnipiac University was founded in 1929 by Samuel W. Tator, a business professor and politician.
-Phillip Troup, a Yale College graduate, was another founder, and became its first president until his death in 1939.
+Phillip Troup, a Yale College graduate, another founder, was its first president, serving until his death in 1939.
 Tator's wife, Irmagarde Tator, a Mount Holyoke College graduate, also played a major role in the fledgling institution's nurturing as its first bursar.
 Additional founders were E. Wight Bakke, who later became a professor of economics at Yale, and Robert R. Chamberlain, who headed a furniture company.

 The new institution was conceived in reaction to Northeastern University's abandonment of its New Haven, Connecticut, program at the onset of the Great Depression.
 Originally, it was located in New Haven and called the Connecticut College of Commerce.
 On opening its doors in 1929, it enrolled under 200, and its first graduating class comprised eight students.
 In 1935, the college changed its name to the Junior College of Commerce.
 In 1951, the institution was renamed Quinnipiac College, in honor of the Quinnipiac Indian tribe that once inhabited Greater New Haven.
 In 1952, the school relocated to a larger campus in New Haven, and also assumed administrative management of Larson College, a private women's college.

 In 1966, Quinnipiac moved to its campus in the Mount Carmel section of Hamden, Connecticut, at the foot of Sleeping Giant Park.
 During the 1970s, Quinnipiac began to offer master's degrees.